xiangwanmath/xiangwanmath.github.io/index.md

 ***

-I'm a mathematician with research interests in Partial Differential Equations, Control Theory, and Numerical Analysis.
+I'm an applied mathematician with research interests in Partial Differential Equations, Control Theory, and Numerical Analysis.

 Since Fall 2022, I am an assistant professor at the [Department of Mathematics and Statistics](https://www.luc.edu/math/index.shtml), [Loyola University Chicago](https://www.luc.edu/).
 Previously, I was a Visiting Assistant Professor at [Haverford College](https://www.haverford.edu/mathematics-and-statistics), at [the George Washington University](https://math.columbian.gwu.edu/), and a Research Assistant Professor at [Wayne State University](https://clas.wayne.edu/math).